-Topic: Using variety when introducing narrator's thoughts
+Topic: Using variety when introducing the narrator's thoughts

 Walk on the rope

 “You can do it!
 Come on,” my friend was totally screaming.

-I stepped on the rope and I used my whole body strength to grab the safety rope, I tried to think straight, but I just can't help myself from looking at the floor that is forty five meters away from me.
-I told myself that walking on this rope is totally safety, because I have safety rope that could grab me from falling down, but I was too busy to wondering about this confusing positive sentence.
-It’s was totally shame on me, because I never afraid about height, but my whole body was shaking and I don’t even know that I wasn’t moving slowly to the resting area in the middle of this facility.
+I stepped on the rope beneath my feet and used my whole body strength to grab the safety rope.
+I tried to think straight, but I just couldn’t help myself from looking at the ground that was 45 meters below me.
+I told myself that walking on this rope is totally safe because I have a safety rope that could catch me from falling down, but I was too busy wondering about this confusing positive sentence.
+It felt totally ashamed because I’d never been afraid of heights before, but my whole body was shaking.
+I didn’t even know that I was moving slowly to the rest area in the middle of the challenge course.

-Every step I had move was like hours to me, and I imperceptibly caught breath quickly.
-The weather was hot, but my whole body sweat because of fear.
-My safety rope and the rope I was stepped on was both shaking.
+Every step I took move was like hours to me, and I imperceptibly caught my breath quickly.
+The weather was hot, but my whole body was sweating because of fear.
+My safety rope and the rope I was stepping on were both shaking.
 My mood was chaotic, every part of me was nervous.
-I was shouting in my mind, but I could never see that kind of view if I didn’t step on that rope.”
-Michelle!
+I was shouting in my mind, but I would never have seen that kind of view if I didn’t step on the rope.

+“Michelle!
 What are you doing?
-Go on,” my classmate who was behind me was nervous too!
-He was totally afraid of height.
+Go on,” my classmate who was behind me yelled.
+He was nervous too!
+He was totally afraid of heights.

-I think if he wait one more second he would definitely cry, so I quickly walked on next part.
-Next part was even worst, the shape of the rope was like a DNA, and it has short plank on each side of the rope!
+I think if he waited one more second he would definitely cry, so I quickly walked on to the next part.

+The next part was even worst, the shape of the rope was like a strand of DNA, and it had short plank on each side of the rope!
 When I thought I was ready to put my feet on it, I was fool.
-The rope didn’t shake the way same as straight normal rope!
-The whole” DNA” thing was totally turn over when I step on it, that’s mean I was nearly turn over and falling down.
+The rope didn’t shake the same way as normal straight rope!
+The whole DNA-shaped thing totally turned over when I stepped on it, which meant I nearly turned over and fell down.
 But didn't lose all my blood because my quick reflex made me catch the safety cord.
-I promise I must spend twenty minuet on this four meters DNA rope, but I suddenly be clear, I know I could do this, because I never afraid of height, and why should afraid of it now?
-I stilled grabbing safety rope, but I walked faster; and quickly I found the secret of success!
-One foot one brick, and slowly move to next one.
+I promise I must have spent 20 minutes on this 4-meter strand of DNA rope, but I suddenly I was clear headed and I knew I could do this, because I was never afraid of heights, so why should I be afraid now?
+I still grabbed the safety rope, but I walked more quickly; and soon I found the secret of success!
+One foot, one brick, then slowly move to the next one.

-“Jesus Christ, aaaaaaaaaaa,” one of my classmate had scream although he fell down and the rope catch him, but that was still hurt.
+“Jesus Christ, aaaaaaaaaaa!” one of my classmates screamed as he fell down from the rope.
+The rope caught him, but that still hurt.

-Everybody who haven’t walk on this rope was laughing, and I’m pretty sure they won’t laugh after they actually step on the rope!
-I quick went to another resting area, and the instructor change my safety rope to another steel wire to keep us safe.
+Everybody who wasn’t walking on this rope was laughing, but I’m pretty sure they wouldn’t laugh if they actually stepped on the rope, too!
+I quickly went to another rest area.
+The instructor changed my safety rope for another steel wire to keep me safe.

-After a lot of difficulties, I finally reach the end and my whole body was sored.
-I can’t suppress the joy in my heart, and I never see any view like that anymore.
+After a lot of difficulties, I finally reached the end and my whole body was sore.
+I couldn’t suppress the joy in my heart.
+I never want to see any view like that again.

+Word Count:

+Note: Michelle, great job writing an exciting narrative!
+Now all you need to do is add a few orientation details (who, what, where, when) and write a stronger conclusion.